jinyus/bunny_logs/readme.md

 - download the binary from the [releases page](https://github.com/jinyus/bunny_logs/releases)

+  OR: build it yourself by cloning the repo and running `go build`

 - download your log from the bunnycdn panel from https://panel.bunny.net

 - Run the command: